-I’ll soon be launching a course on reviving and renewing old iPads.
-This course will show you how to make the most of that old iPad.
+I’ve just launched a new course bundle on reviving and renewing old iPads.
+You choose the cost of the bundle with Pay What You Can pricing.
+These two courses will show you how to make the most of that old iPad.
 Let’s show them a little respect and call them legacy iPads.
 After all, they served us well at one time and, with what you’ll learn in my course, could do so again!
-Until I’m ready to launch, I’ll be posting course content here on iPad Academy.
-Today, we’ll begin with a brief history of the iPad.
+Tap or click the button to learn more in the Guru Guide to Legacy iPads

 Apple iPad (2010)

 Apple announced the original iPad (not called iPad 1) in January of 2010 and made it available for sale a few months later in April.
 This original iPad had an aluminum case (as do all iPads now) with square, flat edges and rounded corners.
 It came with an 9.7-inch LCD display, measured about 13mm (about a half-inch) thick and weighed around 680g, or about a pound and a half.
 The screen resolution was 1024 x 768.

 The 2010 model came with 16GB, 32GB or 64GB of storage and a somewhat optimistic 10-hour battery life.
 More than 2300 iPad apps were available at launch, many of them iPhone apps developers adapted for iPad.
 Charging was done through a 30 pin dock connector with a 10 watt charger.

 Apple also offered a dock to hold the iPad upright, with a dock connector on the back for charging and an audio line-out port to connect it to external speakers.